- The best luggage for Japan travel is the one that’s easily carried, such as a backpack or a duffel bag.

 3. Backpacking Backpack

-If you’re planning multi-day tours or pilgrimage excursions in Japan, then you’re going to need something that’s just a backpack.
-Wheeled luggage won’t stand the road, so you’re going to need backpacking designed for prolonged wear and offer enough storage for a couple of days worth of clothes.
+If you’re joining multi-day tours or pilgrimage excursions in Japan, then you’re going to need something that’s just a backpack.
+Wheeled luggage won’t stand the road, so you’re going to need backpacking designed for prolonged wear, comfort, and offer enough storage for a couple of days’ worth of clothes.
 Deuter FUTURA VARIO, Osprey Farpoint Trekpack, and Osprey Atmos AG 65 Backpack are some of the bestselling backpacks worth checking out, which are known for being durable and weather-resistant.

 Additional Packing Tips for Japan Travel

 - Bring a spare duffel bag.
 If you’re like us, then you’re probably looking to bring home souvenirs from your trip.
 This is where a packable duffle bag comes in handy.
-My husband is a hoarder of Japanese food during travel, things like local versions of cup noodles and instant noodles, milk teas, beers, and chuhais (flavored shochu).
-So keeping these extra bags with us allows us to use them specifically for these “souvenirs,” and we can simply ship the bag home or to the airport to avoid lugging it around (more on that later).
+My husband is a hoarder of Japanese food during travel, like local versions of cup noodles and instant noodles, milk teas, and chuhais (a flavored white liquor).
+Keeping these extra bags with us allows us to use them specifically for these souvenirs.

 If you’re going to ride bullet trains in Japan, it’s important to know how to properly store your bags and luggage properly.